tobymould/speak-number-guessing-game/README.md

 # Speech-Recognition Guessing Game ReadMe 📢  :nerd_face:
-> React Firebase Website enabling the search of Github.com User profiles en masse.
+>  A game where a user guesses the number by speech.

 ## :satellite: Summary :satellite:
    - __Status:__ COMPLETE